Magnetic field draping around clumpy high-velocity clouds in galactic halo: Methodology

-\item The HC model is a pure hydrodynamic (HD) counterpart of the fiducial model: all the physical parameters are identical except that there are no magnetic fields in the halo gas.
-See Section \ref{sec:mhd_vs_hd} for the detailed comparison of the evolution of clouds in the two models.
+\item The HC model is a pure hydrodynamic (HD) counterpart of the fiducial model.
+All the physical parameters are identical to the MC model except that there are no magnetic fields.
+See Section \ref{sec:mhd_vs_hd} for the detailed comparison of the evolution of clouds with and without magnetic fields.

-\item The MU model and the HU model are MHD and HD simulations with a spherically symmetric initial density cloud instead of the clumpy cloud.
+\item The MU model and the HU model are MHD and HD simulations with a spherically symmetric initial density cloud instead of a clumpy cloud.

-\item For testing the effect of radiative cooling on the evolution of clouds, we have the MC-Z003 model with a low metallicity ($0.03\,\rm Z_{\odot}$, i.e., less efficient cooling) throughout the simulation volume.
+\item For testing the effect of radiative cooling on the evolution of clouds, we have the MC-Z003 model with low metallicity ($0.03\,\rm Z_{\odot}$, i.e., less efficient cooling) throughout the simulation volume.
 This metallicity roughly corresponds to the metallicity of HVCs with pristine intergalactic origin.
 The MC-NoCool model has radiative cooling turned off completely.

-\item We study the effect of the varying the slope of the initial density power spectrum by comparing the MC-p2.7 model and the MC-p3.5 model which have the power slope shallower (-2.7) and steeper (-3.5) than the MC model (-3), respectively.
+\item We study the effect of varying the slope of the initial density spatial power spectrum (SPS) by comparing the MC-p2.7 model and the MC-p3.5 model which have a spectral slope shallower ($-2.7$) and steeper ($-3.5$) than the MC model ($-3$), respectively.
+The choice of slopes used in this study is made within the observed range of the slopes in the Galactic ISM presented in \citet{Pingel_2018} and references therein.
 See Section \ref{sec:clumpy_setting} on how the structure of a clumpy cloud changes with the varying spectral slope.